OlivierSohn/hamazed/BACKLOG.md

 ## Random world constraints

 - prevent "wall only" worlds
+- prevent "reduced rectangle" effect (i.e. make sure on each side there is Air touching the border)
 - interconnect subspaces by corridors of width 2

 ## Event driven aspect